-Let me finish by returning one more time to the 'Wisconsin Idea.'
-I am happy to say that it is alive and well these days thanks to the efforts of Tim Smeeding, Jennifer Noyes, Dan Meyer, Maria Cancian, and so many others at IRP.
-But remember this!
-A key to the Wisconsin Idea is that one generation helped the next...passed the torch do to speak.
-Well, each of you has a responsibility to pass on to the next generation an understanding of and a passion for an issue, poverty, and a population, the poor, that too often go unnoticed these days.
+Let me finish by returning one more time to the Wisconsin Idea.
+Key to the idea is that one generation helps the next, passes the torch so to speak.
+Each of you has a responsibility to pass on to the next generation an understanding of and a passion for an issue, poverty, and for a population, the poor, that too often go unnoticed these days.
 If you do not, who will?